mrctms/memo/README.md

-d position number- To delete a memo da - To delete all memo s - To show all memo
+d position number- To delete a memo da - To delete all memo s - To show all memo a sh - Add a shorted memo r position number - Show the complete memo
 </code>
 </pre>